 - Then add the spears of asparagus and cook for another 1-2 minutes, until the asparagus are tender but still nice and crisp.

-- Add the prawn back into the skillet, add dashi, and increase the heat to medium-high heat.
+- Add the shrimp back into the skillet, add dashi, and increase the heat to medium-high heat.